The Diet Chef

 Now, heat a pan to medium-high heat and lightly grease it with olive oil.

-When the oil is shimmering, put the halibut fillets in the pan.
+When the oil is shimmering, put the fresh halibut fillets in the pan.

 Pan sear the halibut until golden brown on both sides.
 This should take about 7 minutes per side depending on the thickness and temperature of your halibut - you'll want the internal temperature to be about 130°F-135°F.